nulla2011/music-Livestream/README.md

 ## Initialize

+- install FFmpeg and add to PATH
-Rename music-Livestream_example.ini to music-Livestream.ini and write settings.
+- Rename music-Livestream_example.ini to music-Livestream.ini and write settings.

 ## Use